biazhong/PPP/README.md

----Directory "Code for Section 7.1" contains all the java code that is used to conduct the numerical experiments listed in Section 7.1 of the paper entitled "Speeding Up Paulson's Procedure for Large-Scale Problems Using Parallel Computing".
+---Directory "Code for Section 7.1" contains all the Java code that is used to conduct the numerical experiments listed in Section 7.1 of the paper entitled "Speeding Up Paulson's Procedure for Large-Scale Problems Using Parallel Computing".

 Files KN.java, ModifiedPaulson.java, and Paulson.java are the classes that implement the KN procedure, the PPP procedure, and the Paulson's procedure respectively in Section 7.1.